 For citizens of most countries, including the U.S., the U.K., Canada and Australia, a valid passport is all that is required for entry into Japan.
 No visa is needed.
 Please be sure your passport is valid for six months after your return date.

-Prior to departure we will be sending you a voucher for your Japan Rail Pass.
+Prior to departure we will purchase a voucher for your Japan Rail Pass.
+Depending on your tour itinerary, we may mail that voucher to you ahead of time.
 You will exchange that voucher in Japan for the actual rail pass.
 Depending on your choice of trips with us, you will get either a 7, 14, or 21-day rail pass.

 Very Important!
 Use a rolling suitcase.